miladxandi/Simplist/README.md

 It can use to check security cookies or website language options and etc.
 Every Middleware should return `true` in its "Status" key to pass its examination.
 Middlewares also can process on a `Querry String` by getting it, in their function parameters.
-Just like Controllers, we need their pure name without the "Middleware" extensions.
+Just like Controllers, we need their pure name without the "Middleware" word.

 ### Features